Graduation and Career

 As soon as final grades and indication of credit have been submitted for the winter semester, we will begin the process of reviewing files and issuing Recommendations for Certification.

-Again, we are unable to issue a Dean’s Recommendation Letter before confirming receipt of credit for EDUC 560.
+Again, we are unable to issue an Early Clearance Letter before confirming receipt of credit for EDUC 560.

-If you require a Dean’s Recommendation Letter, you must submit the following items:
+If you require an Early Clearance Letter, you must submit the following items:

 - Your UCID number.

 These documents must be submitted electronically, via email.

 Early Clearance Letters are not issued for hiring meetings, information sessions, or other informal employment information reasons.

 Please Note: Alberta Education neither requires, nor wants, the Early Clearance Letter.
 They only require the official Recommendation itself, which comes directly from the Undergraduate Programs in Education office.